jonburdon/race-hub/README.md

 **Issue #3** Date of Birth can be entered as any date.
 This should be changed to ensure it is always a date in the past, more than 18 years ago.

 **Issue #4** Add Event and Add Results forms require additional helper text in the second column.
 A useful additional feature here would be to be able to look up a Racehub User using a select field.

+**Issue 5** No datepicker was found in the Add results form.
+This was added.

+**Issue 6** No back to list button was present on the Add results form page, Review Virtual Results page or Result detail pages.
+These were added as an additional feature to allow navigation between these pages.

 ## [Acknowledgements](#acknowledgements)
 [Developer Aims](#developer-aims) | [UX](#ux) | [User Stories and Corresponding Features](#user-stories-and-features) | [UI Structure](#ui-structure) | [Visual Layout](#visual-layout) | [Technologies Used](#technologies-used) | [Information Architecture](#information-architecture) | [Deployment](#deployment) | [Local Development](#local-development) | [Testing](#testing) | [Acknowledgements](#acknowledgements)